-Clean, well-kept neighborhoods attract residents, increase property values and give the impression that people care about their community.
-Just as homeowners and neighbors of the Ward 3 STFH are responsible for keeping their property well-maintained, presentable, and within the design standards of the community, so shall the District keep the STFH facility presentable and in good condition.
+Clean, well-kept neighborhoods attract residents and give the impression that people care about their community.
+Just as homeowners and neighbors of the Ward 3 STFH will keep their property well-maintained, presentable, and within the design standards of the community, so shall the District keep the STFH facility presentable and in good condition.
 To maintain the property,

-- Keep the property including sidewalks, tree boxes, curbs and alleys adjacent to the property free of vermin, litter and other debris. - Acknowledge, in writing, within one business day any neighborhood concerns related to the facility directed to the provider in writing, and respond within three business days to the person reporting the concern as to how the concern will be remedied, outlining a plan and timetable for addressing it. - Make any necessary nonstructural repairs to the building as quickly as possible.
+- Keeps the property including sidewalks, tree boxes, curbs and alleys adjacent to the property free of vermin, litter and other debris. - Acknowledges, in writing, within one business day any neighborhood concerns related to the facility directed to the provider in writing, and respond within three business days to the person reporting the concern as to how the concern will be remedied, outlining a plan and timetable for addressing it. - Makes any necessary nonstructural repairs to the building as quickly as possible.

-DGS will:
+DGS:

-- Maintain building management systems. - Make any necessary structural repairs to the building as quickly as possible. - Remediate public health or safety related property issues within 24 hours, when possible. - Develop a schedule and plan for pest control that includes onsite inspections by licensed inspectors and make that schedule and plan available to the community. - Maintain plants and other foliage. - Develop a schedule for trash removal that meets the needs of the building and starts at three times per week, ensuring that pickups do not take place before or after hours permitted by the city. - Ensure that sufficient non-glare lighting is placed around the building and that lighting does not point toward residential buildings.
-Flood lights on the deck or playground will be prohibited. - Clear sidewalks of snow and ice within the first eight hours after a storm ends, as required by the city.

-• Perform daytime testing of the emergency generator for noise control.
+- Maintains building management systems. - Makes any necessary structural repairs to the building as quickly as possible. - Remediates public health or safety related property issues within 24 hours, when possible. - Develops a schedule and plan for pest control that includes onsite inspections by licensed inspectors and make that schedule and plan available to the community. - Maintains plants and other foliage. - Develops a schedule for trash removal that meets the needs of the building and starts at three times per week, ensuring that pickups do not take place before or after hours permitted by the city. - Ensures that sufficient non-glare lighting is placed around the building and that lighting does not point toward residential buildings.
+Flood lights on the deck or playground will be prohibited. - Clears sidewalks of snow and ice within the first eight hours after a storm ends, as required by the city. - Performs daytime testing of the emergency generator for noise control.